agile-technica/erpnext-vagrant-for-development/README.md

 The frappe and erpnext codes will be checked out under /mounted-space/

+## Pre-requisite
+install the vagrant volume plugin

+On your terminal: vagrant plugin install vagrant-disksize

 ## To Run:
 1. Open your terminal (WINDOWS user ==> use administrative CMD, otherwise Yarn symlink is not going to work)
 2. vagrant up